Bruce Lee Lives

-Bruce Lee Lives: The Fall of Hong Kong Palace, known simply as Bruce Lee Lives, is a 1989 video game with software developed and published by The Software Toolworks for MS-DOS and a promotional website developed and published by the creators of the Kung Faux television series and Bento Box Entertainment in homage to the video game's aesthetic.
+Bruce Lee Lives: The Fall of Hong Kong Palace is a video game published in 1989 by The Software Toolworks for MS-DOS.
+It included a book titled Dragon's Tale: The Story of Bruce Lee, written by Bruce Lee's wife Linda.

 Plot

 The game stars the Jeet Kune Do founder and movie actor Bruce Lee and the plot takes place at the Hong Kong Palace, a peaceful place where martial artists practice in order to become professional warriors; however, a large group of thugs led by a vile name Master Po came to start the destruction of Hong Kong Palace.
 This caused the citizens of Hong Kong Palace to cry for the help of the martial arts legend Bruce Lee to end the destruction of Hong Kong Palace by defeating Master Po and his henchmen to bring back peace to Hong Kong Palace.
 You play the part of Bruce Lee in a battle against Master Po and his gang.